 Separation anxiety has many “roots”.
-One of those roots is your dog’s inability to make rational decisions.
+One of those roots is that when your dog is overly stressed because of your absence, they stop thinking clearly and may make irrational decisions.

 All separation anxiety dogs I work with are started on what I call the SPONTANEOUS BEHAVIOR PROTOCOL.
 This concept evolved as I worked with 100s of dogs over the years.
 Along the way I absorbed info from brilliant trainers, seminars and from books and videos I watched.
 It really started to formulate in my brain after watching video of zoo trainers doing clicker training with dangerous animals at the first The Art and Science of Animal Training Seminar hosted by ORCA at the University of North Texas – empower the animal to learn to make decisions on his own, without compulsion or commands.

 The coalescence of these ideas rolling around in my head became the SPONTANEOUS BEHAVIOR PROTOCOL (wish I had decided to call it something shorter and catchier!).
 I then discovered that there were many other trainers around the country doing versions of this same thing.
 Continue reading